tomkat-cr/mediabros_apis/README.md

 ## English

-Mediabros APIs are a collection of endpoints to get currency exchange (Colombian Pesos or Venezuelan Bolivar to US Dolar), crypto prices, OpenAI API, and Telegram messaging for APIs error reporting.
+Mediabros APIs are a collection of endpoints to get currency exchange (Colombian Pesos or Venezuelan Bolívar to US Dolar), crypto prices, OpenAI API, and Telegram messaging for APIs error reporting.

 ### Technologies